Reisande/ProjectEuler/readme.txt

 I will add these explanations in the order I come up with them.

-Any new solutions will be posted Sunday before midnight
+Any new solutions will be posted Sunday.

 --Project Euler 1--